Cyphophthalmi: Fossil record

-A fossil cyphophthalmid assigned to a modern genus, Siro platypedibus Dunlop & Giribet, 2003 (Sironidae), was described from the Oligocene Bitterfeld amber of eastern Germany.
-A slightly older representative of this genus was described from Eocene Baltic amber as Siro balticus Dunlop & Mitov, 2011.
+A fossil cyphophthalmid assigned to a modern genus, Siro platypedibus Dunlop & Giribet, 2003 (Sironidae), was described from Paleogene aged Bitterfeld amber of eastern Germany.
+Another of this genus was described from Eocene Baltic amber as Siro balticus Dunlop & Mitov, 2011.
 A third fossil, Palaeosiro burmanicum Poinar, 2008, has been described from the Cretaceous (Cenomanian) aged Burmese amber.
 It was also assigned to Sironidae but is now thought to belong to Stylocellidae (a more typical Asian family).
 As the fossil record for Cyphophthalmi is so sparse, recent studies have attempted to predict the diversification time of the suborder by using molecular clocks and comparing gene sequences among living taxa.
 One 2012 study estimated the earliest diversification of the suborder at approximately 332 MYA, in the Carboniferous.
 Another study, in 2014, recovered a diversification age of approximately 340 MYA.
 A more recent study in 2017, however, recovered the diversification of the modern Cyphophthalmi lineages to have occurred more recently, during the Jurassic, with the emergence of the suborder as a whole at less than 300 MYA.